Iterative Potts minimization for the recovery of signals with discontinuities from indirect measurements -- the multivariate case: Numerical Results

 In Figure~\ref{fig:radon} we show the reconstruction results for the Shepp-Logan phantom from undersampled (25 angles) and noisy Radon data.
 Standard FBP produces strong streak artifacts which are typical for angular undersampling, and the reconstruction suffers from noise.
 The TV regularization and the proposed method both provide considerably improved reconstruction results.
 The proposed method achieves a higher MSSIM value than the TV reconstruction, and it provides a reconstruction which is less grainy than the TV result.

 \paragraph{Image partitioning.}

 Finally, we consider the classical Potts problem corresponding to $A=\mathrm{id}$ in \eqref{eq:pottsGeneralA}.
+While the focus of the present paper is on a general imaging operator $A$, we next observe that it also works rather well for $A=\mathrm{id}$.
 We used the full coupling scheme and set the step-size parameter to $\lambda = 0.55$.

-To put our result in context we added the results of the $L_0$ gradient smoothing method of Xu et. al \cite{xu2011image}, the state-of-the-art $\alpha$-expansion graph cut algorithm based on max-flow/min-cut of the library GCOptimization 3.0 of Veksler and Delong \cite{boykov2001fast,boykov2004experimental,kolmogorov2004energy} and the Ambrosio-Tortorelli model.
+To put our result in context we added the results of two other methods for $A=\mathrm{id}$: the $L_0$ gradient smoothing method of Xu et. al \cite{xu2011image} and the state-of-the-art $\alpha$-expansion graph cut algorithm based on max-flow/min-cut of the library GCOptimization 3.0 of Veksler and Delong \cite{boykov2001fast,boykov2004experimental,kolmogorov2004energy}.
 The method of \cite{xu2011image} has a parameter $\kappa>1$ to control the convergence speed and a smoothing weight $\nu$.
 In our experiments, we set $\kappa = 1.01$ and $\nu=0.1$.
 For the graph cuts the same neighborhood weights and jump penalty were used as for the proposed method.
 The discrete labels are computed via k-means.

-In Figure~\ref{fig:segmentation}, we show the results for a natural image corrupted by Gaussian noise.
-The Ambrosio-Tortorelli result suffers from clutter and remains noisy.
-The result of $L_0$ gradient smoothing over-segments the textured window area while it smooths

-out details of the cross.
-The state of the art graph cuts method and the proposed method both provide satisfying results which are visually comparable.